guiprav/stdin-recorder/README.md

 Usage
 -----

+Syntatically, its usage looks like that of GNU Coreutils' [`tee` command,](https://www.gnu.org/software/coreutils/manual/html_node/tee-invocation.html) only the recording / playback commands are piped into other commands (e.g. a terminal text editor), instead of other commands being piped into them as in `tee` invocations.

     $ stdin-rec how-to-vim | vim  # Use vim normally, but also store stdin to file.
 	$ # ...
 Then, after finishing the vim session ...
 	$ stdin-play how-to-vim | vim  # vim will receive stored data from file.

+Compare to `tee` usage:

+    $ ls -la | tee directory-listing  # Shows directory listing on screen and saves to file.

 Installation
 ------------